bahlo/go-styleguide/README.md

 }
 ```

-Using table driven tests in combination with subtests gives you direct insight
+Using table-driven tests in combination with subtests gives you direct insight
 about which case is failing and which cases are tested.
 – [Mitchell Hashimoto at GopherCon 2017](https://youtu.be/8hQG7QlcLBk?t=7m34s)

-Running subtests in parallel allows you to have a lot more test cases and still get those awesomely fast go build times.
+Running subtests in parallel allow you to have a lot more test cases and still get those awesomely fast go build times.
 – [The Go Blog](https://blog.golang.org/subtests)

 ### Avoid mocks